syncfusion-content/fileformat-docs/File-Formats/Presentation/Xamarin.md

 {% endhighlight %}
 {% endtabs %}

-N> The image and PDF conversions are not supported in Xamarin.Forms, Xamarin.Android and Xamarin.iOS platforms.
+N> The image and PDF conversions are not supported in Xamarin platforms.